Daniel Chávez-Ontiveros

 Daniel Chávez-Ontiveros is a Mexican filmmaker known for his award-winning documentary editing.
 He studied at the Escuela Nacional de Artes Cinematográficas (ENAC) in Mexico City and earned an MFA in Documentary Film and Video from Stanford University.

-In 2020, Daniel was nominated for Best Editing in a Documentary Feature at the Tribeca Film Festival for 499, later recognized among DOC NYC’s “40 Under 40” emerging documentary filmmakers and named a Karen Schmeer Editing Fellow in 2022, and most recently selected as a Gloria Schoeman Fellow in 2025.
+In 2020, Daniel was nominated for Best Editing in a Documentary Feature at the Tribeca Film Festival for 499, later recognized among DOC NYC’s “40 Under 40” emerging documentary filmmakers and named a Karen Schmeer Editing Fellow in 2022, and most recently selected as a Gloria Schoemann Fellow in 2025.

 Drawing from his experience as a Mexican immigrant living in the U.S. for over a decade, Daniel focuses his editing on films that showcase stories about immigration, the Mexican-American experience, and social justice, aiming to inspire and empower his community.